PrannayH/PrannayH/README.md

 # Hi there, I'm Prannay! 👋

-I'm a passionate developer with a keen interest in Data Analytics, AI/ML, Web Development, and Python.
-I love solving complex problems, tackling programming challenges, and working on data-driven projects.
+I'm a passionate developer with a keen interest in , AI/ML, Data Analytics, Web Development, and Python.
+I love solving puzzles and love taking on programming challenges.
 With a strong foundation in modern technologies, I aspire to make a lasting impact in the tech industry by delivering meaningful and impactful solutions.

-Feel free to check out my work, connect with me, or explore some of the projects I've been working on!
+Feel free to check out my work, connect with me, or explore some of the projects I've been working on! 😄

 ---